tamagossi/clean-code-summary/readme.md

 This is the summary of :book:&nbsp; Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin&nbsp;:book:.
 I am trying to write this summary to strengthen my understanding of this book and try to implement Feynman Technique.

-I hope I can make the sentence as simple as easy to understand for non-native English speakers (like me), so feel free to contribute, comment, and pull requests are a huge welcome :grin:
+I hope I can make the sentence as simple as easy to understand for non-native English speakers (like me), so feel free to contribute, comment, and pull requests if there are any grammatical mistake :grin:

 :warning:&nbsp; If you think that this repo should not be public caused by copyright infringement.
 Feel free to DM me on any platform I have. :warning: